Network-Rail-Business-Systems/laravel-moodle/readme.md

         * Search for the admin user you want to use
         * Select your Web Service
         * Save changes
+4. Allow users to create tokens for the new Web Service so they can create a token when they log in
+    * Site Administration > Users > Define Roles
+    * Edit Authenticated user
+    * Capabilities > Create a web service token > Allow
+    * Save

 ## Endpoints